 The sequence detector block is used to detect when a step in a sequence has been completed.
-It looks for one of the inputs to the SE to change state, and is most often used as the gate on successful progress through a power-up or power-down sequence.
-A timer block is included in this detector, which can insert delays into a power-up or power-down sequence, if required.
-Timer delays can be set from $10~\mu s$ to 400~ms. Figure 27 is a block diagram of the sequence detector.
+It looks for one of the inputs to the SE to change state and is most often used as the gate for successful progress through a power-up or power-down sequence.
+A timer block is included in this detector, which can insert delays into a power-up or power-down sequence if required.
+Timer delays can be set from 10 μs to 400 ms. Figure 28 is a block diagram of the sequence detector.

-Figure 27.
+Figure 28.
 Sequence Detector Block Diagram

 The sequence detector can also help to identify monitoring faults.
-In the sample application shown in Figure 26, the FSEL1 and FSEL2 states first identify which of the VP1,VP2, or VP3 pins has faulted, and then they take the appropriate action.
+In the sample application shown in Figure 27, the FSEL1 and FSEL2 states identify which of the VP1,VP2, or VP3 pins has faulted, and then they take the appropriate action.